oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 }
 {% endhighlight %}

-When we did *contentBlocks[i]* we have used a get method.
-The encapsulation of contentBlocks since to be broken, we are using the internal details of the object to do something.
-TDA principle totally violated here.
+When we did *contentBlocks[i]* we have used a *get* method.
+The encapsulation of contentBlocks seems to be broken, we are using the internal details of the object to do something. *TDA principle* totally violated here.

 Our refactoring solved that problem:
 {% highlight c# %}